Emily9903/Emily9903/README.md

 Hi!

-I'm Emily and I'm just beginning my journey into the world of coding! :smile:
+I'm currently studying with the School of Code :smile:

 #100daysofcoding